 “Zero waste” originated as an industrial concept that encourages the redesign of resource life cycles so that all products are reused; for example: no garbage would be created in the production of a car, and when the car’s lifetime is over, all of the parts are separated and reused to make new cars.
 It is meant to mimic how resources cycle in nature.
 Today, the “zero waste lifestyle” has emerged as many individuals and communities attempt to live packaging-free, plastic-free, and minimalist.
 In this class, we will tailor the principles of ZW to fit the needs and limitations of the average college student.

-Learning how a person (or a company, or a city, or an industry) goes about reducing their waste production is only portion of the curriculum, however.
+Learning how a person (or a company, or a city, or an industry) goes about reducing their waste production is only a portion of the curriculum, however.
 We begin with the science of modern landfills and the history of trash, taking an in-depth look at production and consumption.
-Other topics include: the industrialization of modern food, sustainable cities & architecture, the circular economy, cradle-to-cradle design, and more.
+Following that, we delve into the industrialization of modern food, sustainable cities & architecture, the circular economy, cradle-to-cradle design, and more.
 This is a crash-course Everything You Need to Know About the Planet 101, and past students agree that it will invariably change your life and make you see the world differently.

 This class is lecture-style, with minimal homework, a weekly 5-question quiz, and a short take-home final.